Depending on the number of customer requests and the workload of call center operators, you can create the most suitable work schedule.

 In the administrative interface, such requests appear instantly and are marked with an indicator.
 After reviewing the reason, the supervisor can approve or deny the change of schedule.
 The new change of operator will take effect from the next period, that is, from tomorrow.

-Agent KPIs
+Operator KPIs

 KPI monitoring is an indispensable element in the work of a call center.
 KPI indicators reflect the effectiveness of each employee, project, department and company as a whole.
 By analyzing the indicators, you will be able to determine the required number of operators (and supervisors), predict and optimize the cost of maintaining a call center, and identify violations of the work schedule.

-Bonuses and penalties for call center agents
+Bonuses and penalties for call center operators

 Good work is rewarded, and violations are punished.
 How much was charged per day of work, were there any violations and who should count on the bonus?
 Thanks to automation, it is possible to manage the virtual balance of operators, replenish and write off virtual funds from it for the work performed.
 Using KPIs, charge bonuses and penalties to operators and supervisors.